Robbie1478/tau-intro-selenium-webdriver-with-python/README.md

 To install Selenium run the command `pipenv install selenium` within the terminal.

 To make use of Fixtures we need to create a file within the `tests` folder called `conftest.py`

+## Chapter 4 - Defining Page Objects

+- Create a folder call `pages` at the root of the project creating the below within the folder
+  - Create a package called `__init__.py`
+  - Create a file call `search.py`
+  - Create a file call `result.py`